GoldenDog190/taskmaster/README.md

 * Can add image to task.
 * Send messages/ notifications from Firebase to app/ emulator.
 * Track users
+* Add a image from online using an intent filter.

 ## Daily Change Log: